 There’s a kicker too.
 At scheduled intervals over the next four years, the smart contract that made PIX tokens possible in the first place is slated to automatically create – and allocate – 330 million new tokens to Lampix.
-Thus, when Lampix raised $14.2 million in August, the company reserved $66 million worth of PIX tokens for their personal use.
+Thus, when Lampix raised $14.2 million in August, the company reserved $66 million worth of PIX tokens for their corporate use.

 Popescu said in his e-mail to deBanked that these company tokens are for “corporate usage like employee incentives, M&A, other company investments…etc.”